 .
 You can also contact Eva directly

 ; she would be glad to discuss your child!

 It depends on the course!
 On the website, under COURSES, you can search the class.
 On the right, you will see a link that says SYLLABUS.
 Download this PDF file.
 This will give you the information that you need for supplies and/or a textbook for your course.
 There will be a link to AMAZON or another vendor for the exact book you need; however, please first see if you can borrow it or buy it used.

 Please note some teachers do not have textbooks and will provide PDFs of the information / notes / materials for your child.
-This will be posted on the LMS (Learning Management System).
+This will be posted for you on Canvas (our own LMS - Learning Management System).

 In addition, some teachers may assess a supply fee instead of a textbook.
 This fee may cover the cost of user licenses for your student’s access to various online materials including pdfs of textbooks, access to websites used for the class, or actual physical materials deemed necessary by the teacher.
-Such materials would be emailed to your student.
+Any materials of this type will be sent by the instructor to your student.

 Tips & Preparation

 Classes meet live and online using our virtual online platform, Jigsaw

 .
 Links to each of the student's class sessions will be posted in the modules section of their course's Canvas